kforti/NanoPypes/docs/index.rst

 albacore_basecaller options:

     -n --cluster-name   The name of the cluster- located directly under computes in the config file. required=True -s --save-path   An empty save location for the basecalled data- if the directory does not exist it will be created but the parent directory must exist required=True
     -i --input-path   The path to a directory that contains batches of raw sequening data- likely titled pass. required=True -k --kit   The type of ONT kit used in the sequencing run. required=True -f --flowcell   The type of ONT kit used in the sequencing run. required=True -o --output-format   fastq or fast5 output format. required=True config  yaml config file for building the cluster

-Building the yaml config file.
+Building the yaml config file
 ------------------------------
 Create a .yml file with the following parameters.:

-  basecall:
-      input_path:
-      save_path:
-      flowcell: FLO-MIN106
-      kit: SQK-LSK109
-      barcoding: False
-      output_format: fast5
-      worker_threads: 1
-      recursive: False
-      reads_per_fastq: 1000
-      data_splits:
     compute:
         cluster1:
             job_time: 04:00